Skip to main content

 Create one evidence pack format and use it for every cycle.
 It should answer, without reopening raw logs, what was intended, what settled, what posted, and what exceptions remain.
 At minimum, include:

 Do not assume provider exports will include your internal ledger references.
-Make that join inside your process and store the joined output in the pack.
+Make that join inside your process and store the joined output in your reconciliation records.

 Define close criteria in policy before release, then enforce them consistently.
 Two reviewers should reach the same close result from the same evidence.